 Costs

-A: The $6 fee cannot be waived, but there are occasional opportunities to receive a free PRESTO card at special events and at Toronto Libraries.
+A: The $4 fee cannot be waived, but there are occasional opportunities to receive a free PRESTO card at special events and at select Toronto Library locations.

 Q: If I get off a TTC vehicle briefly to do an errand and get back on, will I be charged again when I board transit?

-A: If you pay with a PRESTO card, and you board transit again within two hours from exiting, you will not be charged another fare.
-TTC has allowed two hour transfers since August 2018.
+A: If you pay cash or by credit for a pass or with a PRESTO card, and you board transit again within two hours from exiting, you will not be charged another fare.
+TTC has allowed two-hour transfers since August 2018.

 Q: What is the cost of the 12 month pass for adults and students?
 Does it need to be paid in full at the time of commitment?